FriendsOfCake/search/README.md

 ### Table class

 Attach the `Search` behaviour to your table class.
-In your table classes `initialize()` method call the `searchManager()` method, it will return a search manager instance.
+In your table class' `initialize()` method call the `searchManager()` method, it will return a search manager instance.
 You can now add filters to the manager by chaining them.
 The first arg of the `add()` method is the field, the second the filter using